 *if you do think you may have to leave the drive-ins early, pick a spot near the exit so you don’t have to drive through everyone during the movie with your lights on!!
 By the time the movie starts, there are chairs and people everywhere so not only is it dangerous, it’s a little bit rude

-In summer the movies start at 7:45pm.
+In summer the Galaxy Drive-in movies start at 7:45pm.
 The good thing about the drive-in is that it can be a really great way to entertain a good sized family without breaking the bank.
 If you bring your own food, drinks and nibbles, then it’s only the cost of entry.
 If you do want to buy takeaway, about 5km away is Whitford City Shopping Centre and they have every form of takeaway there from Krispy Kreme to Hungry Jacks.

 There is a Café onsite.
 It opened at 6pm.
 It’s not your “I’ll have a soy latte with a dairy free choc chip cookie” kind of café.
 More like pizza ($12), fish & chips ($9), simple hamburgers ($6), hot dogs ($3.50), hot chips ($3), toasted ham & cheese s/wich ($3.50)soft drinks ($2.50), popcorn ($4), choc tops ($4) (just the good old fashioned vanilla icecream flavour) and an original Café Bar machine for hot drinks ($2.50).